Naomi Cavaday: Personal life

+Cavaday's brother Nick is a tennis coach and previously worked with Emma Raducanu.

 Career

 Junior (2004–2007)

 Cavaday competed on the ITF Junior Circuit from May 2004 to July 2007.
 She was a quarterfinalist at a total of nine tournaments, one of which was the 2006 Wimbledon girls' championships where she lost to Urszula Radwańska, 3–6, 2–6.
 She reached the semifinals of the ITF Junior Cup Copenhagen, Danish ITF Junior Tournament and the Optus Nottinghill International and was a finalist in the Malta ITF Junior Tournament, Safina Cup, French Riviera International Junior Open and the Tournoi International Juniors de Beaulieu sur Mer.
 She won one junior singles title at the Istres International Junior Tournament in April 2006 where she also won her only junior doubles title in the same year.
 Her best result at the Australian Open junior tournament was a first round defeat at the hands of Alizé Cornet, 1–6, 6–7(5), in 2007.
 She participated in the French Open and US Open junior Grand Slam events only once, losing in the second round of qualifying for the French and the second round of the main draw of the US Open where she lost Tamira Paszek, 6–4, 4–6, 0–6.

 Her career-high junior combined ranking was world No. 23 (achieved 19 March 2007) and her win–loss records for her junior career were 55–21 in singles and 28–19 in doubles.